 “I think Peekskill is making a huge mistake allowing all these businesses,” he said.

 “Everyone is misinformed about how profitable these businesses are.”
-According to Jackson, in their first month of being open, Valley Greens made $200,000 in revenue, with only $3,000 of that translating to profit.
+According to Jackson, in their first month of being open, Valley Greens made $3,000 profit.

 “Our expenses aren’t tax deductible.
 We’re paying full taxes on our gross revenue.
 It’s really not a profitable business at all.”